 The project to remove chemicals from stockpiles in the northern suburbs is well progressed.

-Twenty-four hour security, air monitoring and fire contingency plans remain in place at all sites still containing chemicals.
+Twenty-four hour security, air monitoring and fire contingency plans remain at the two sites where chemicals remain.

 If you are concerned about the way someone is storing or handling dangerous goods, or have questions about the removal project, contact WorkSafe on 1800 136 089.